Skip to content

 Raises:

-ValueError: If in YOLO format all labels not in range (0, 1).
+ValueError: If in YOLO format, any coordinates are not in the range (0, 1].

 """